 Wireless controller - Web, 32 I/O, HTTP API, SMTP - DAEnetIP3-WT

 DAEnetIP3-Wx is Wi-Fi module for remote monitoring and control in Ethernet based networks.
 It includes 16 digital outputs, 8 analog inputs, 8 digital inputs and one UART port.
 It can be configurated via Web browser, TCP/IP, Virtual Serial Port, HTTP requests, Telnet and serial commands.
 It can send emails based on inputs events, and can control another DAEnetIP3 controller over the ethernet network (box-to-box mode).
+Supported by DRMv3 Software.
+Works with Home Assistant, Domoticz and OpenHAB home automation systems as well as with Node-RED IoT platform.
 Now with FREE Android and iOS App!

 - Brand: Denkovi Assembly Electronics ltd.

 - 10/100 Mbit Ethernet interface with Link Led.
 Auto MDIX